Toctave/inf584-renderer/README.md

 This repository is a from-scratch implementation of a pathtracer, along with an implementation of the paper "StyLit: Illumination-Guided Example-Based Stylization of 3D Renderings" by Fišer et al.

 The above image illustrates the subject of the paper : given a simple render of a glossy ball (top-left), and a stylized version of it that was drawn by hand (top-right), the algorithm is able to synthesize a stylized version of any render (bottom row).
-For more detail, see [the full report](report/main.pdf).
+For more detail, see [my full report](report/main.pdf).

 ## Build instructions